 Rally the crew in the morning for a free volunteer pancake breakfast hosted by our friends at Solid Rock Climbers for Christ.
 Enjoy local coffee provided by Redpoint Climbers Supply!

-- 9:00 AM: Stewardship Project at Smith Rock State Park with Mazamas
+- 9:00 AM: Stewardship Project at Smith Rock State Park